aperezdc/perezdecastro.org/2016/ljndi-snabbwall-sidekick.markdown

 Author: aperez
 Tags: igalia, snabbswitch, snabbwall

 Howdy, and happy 2016!
 Last time we met here, I wrote about [SnabbWall][swall], a suite of Snabb Switch applications implementing the machinery needed for a [Layer-7 firewall](https://en.wikipedia.org/wiki/Application_firewall) using [deep packet inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection), and a firewall program itself.
 The work I am doing in SnabbWall is the result of ongoing collaboration between [Igalia](http://www.igalia.com) and the [NLnet Foundation](http://nlnet.nl/).
-We are very grateful of having their sponsorship.
+We are very grateful to have their sponsorship.

 <figure style="text-align:center">
   ![](http://snabbwall.org/images/igalia-logo.png)